 Welcome to the MErCuRIC Project

-More than half of all CRC patients develop distant metastases and have 5-year overall survival (OS) of less than 5% because of ineffective treatments.
+More than half of all bowel cancer patients develop distant metastases and have 5-year overall survival (OS) of less than 5% because of ineffective treatments.
+Bowel cancer, also known as colorectal cancer refers to cancer that starts in the colon (large bowel) or back passage (rectum).
 Increased understanding of cancer biology, coupled with the implementation of “omics”-based approaches, has revealed that cancer must be considered a heterogeneous disease.
-Historically, “one-size-fits-all” approaches have been standard practice in CRC treatment, but with the increased understanding of the molecular/genetic heterogeneity of CRC, it is clear that novel treatments must be developed and tested in selected subgroups to maximize the benefit of these new developments.
+Historically, “one-size-fits-all” approaches have been standard practice in bowel cancer treatment, but with the increased understanding of the molecular/genetic heterogeneity of bowel cancer, it is clear that novel treatments must be developed and tested in selected subgroups to maximize the benefit of these new developments.